 N.B.
 Some of the ideas presented in this essay are not mine.
-I'll not stand accused of plagiarism - when I throw a disclaimer up front.
+When I throw a disclaimer up front, I'll not stand accused of plagiarism.
 Bits and pieces of Roy Sorensen's analysis are the most decisive weapons for attacking this "problem".
 The initial formulation of Moore's paradox was given by (or at least attributed by Wittgenstein to) G. E. Moore - as follows:

 Moore: "It's raining but I believe that it is not raining."